 2. Is it a must for transporters to enroll in the e-way bill system?

 Yes, it’s mandatory for transporters dealing in goods worth more than Rs.
 50,000 to enroll in the e-way bill system and have a transporter ID.
-The only way they can do this is by creating the e-way bill for their clients or updating the vehicle number for the e-way bill when the goods are being transported from one place to another.
+The transporter can achieve this by either generating the e-way bill for their clients or updating the vehicle number when the goods are in transit.
 By enrolling on the e-way bill portal, it’s possible to generate the 15-digit Unique Transporter ID.

 3. Is it possible to transport the goods with an e-way bill without vehicle details?